openedx-unsupported/configuration/playbooks/roles/jenkins_analytics/README.md

 Jenkins auth realm encapsulates user management in Jenkins, that is:

-* What users are can log in
+* What users can log in
 * What credentials they use to log in

 Realm type stored in `jenkins_auth_realm.name` variable.

-In future we will try to enable other auth domains, while preserving ability to run cli.
+In future we will try to enable other auth domains, while preserving the ability to run cli.

 ##### Unix Realm